arismink/jungle-rails/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+The goal of the project is to learn how to navigate an existing code-base while using existing code style to implement new features in unfamiliar territory.

 ## Final Product

 ### Add item to cart